 - Pay attention to the rise of voice search on mobile phones.
 People behave differently when searching with the help of a search box and by voice.
 This behavior calls for a new kind of keyword research.

 - Create accelerated mobile pages or AMPs — developed to deliver fast mobile content.
-AMP serves an HTML stripped down version of your website.
+AMP serves as an HTML stripped-down version of your website.